The Best Dog Chew Toys In Australia -

 The jury is very much out as to whether it is safe to give your dog real raw bones to chew on.
 There are certainly benefits.

-That said, bones can cause many issues.
+That said, our panel of experts share that bones can cause many issues.
 (4) For example:

 So, for the sake of not settling this debate today, we are going to focus on fake bone-like toys.
 Bone toys can even be flavoured to give the meaty sensation your dog craves.